-4.4.4 This is a method of internal communication which ensures that significant risk information is passed upwards to an appropriate person or group.
-This is necessary to ensure that the appropriate decisions and/or actions are implemented to mitigate the risk.

-- 4.4.5 It is key to the risk escalation process that the right information is made available at the right management level at the right time.
+- 4.4.4 This is a method of internal communication which ensures that significant risk information is passed upwards to an appropriate person or group.
+This is necessary to ensure that the appropriate decisions and/or actions are implemented to mitigate the risk. - 4.4.5 It is key to the risk escalation process that the right information is made available at the right management level at the right time.
 There is no restriction on what may be escalated for action.
-However, the key criterion is that intervention is required from higher management. - 4.4.6 It is the responsibility of individual risk owners to raise risks which they believe require action by a higher authority.
+However, the key criterion is that intervention is required from higher management.

+- 4.4.6 It is the responsibility of individual risk owners to raise risks which they believe require action by a higher authority.
 However, it should be remembered that the overarching principle for the escalation of risks requiring action is: If in doubt, escalate. - 4.4.7 Risks should feature as a standard agenda item at all management and working group meetings.
-Risks should be discussed, evaluated and escalated upwards, as appropriate, to ensure that the most significant risks (and mitigating actions) are reflected in the corporate risk register.
+Risks should be discussed, evaluated and escalated, as appropriate, to ensure that the most significant risks (and mitigating actions) are reflected in the corporate risk register.

-4.5 Monitoring and control arrangements

-Monitoring and Reviewing risks
+4.5 Monitoring and control arrangements Monitoring and Reviewing risks

-- 4.5.1 Risk management is an ongoing process that needs to be embedded in everyday activity.
+- 4.5.1 Risk management is an on-going process that needs to be embedded in everyday activity.
 The process must be reviewed on a regular basis to remain effective.
 It is the responsibility, therefore, of each risk owner to review risks on a regular basis and to identify whether any revisions are required.
-The revision may involve a re-assessment of impact and likelihood or planned mitigating actions. - 4.5.2 As previously stated, it is important that risk is included as a standing item on the agenda for management teams (at all levels within the organisation) and working groups so that risks can be identified and captured. - 4.5.3 All risks should have a profile card completed and given to the risk register owner for consideration of input on the appropriate risk register.
-Partially completed example below and word template provide at Appendix 4.
+The revision may involve a re-assessment of impact and likelihood or planned mitigating actions. - 4.5.2 As previously stated, it is important that risk is included as a standing item on the agenda for management teams (at all levels within the organisation) and working groups so that risks can be identified and captured. - 4.5.3 Each risk should have a Risk Profile Card completed by the risk owner for input on the risk register.
+A Word template is provided at Annex 3. - 4.5.4 A Risk Summary should be drawn up for each Risk Profile Card completed, and updated every quarter or as required to show (a) movement in the impact/ likelihood assessment of the risk and (b) any significant action(s) taken since the previous update.
+A Word template is provided at Annex 4.